ufo-github/ponyfoo/TAGS.md

   - Added LinkedIn

 - Host validation and 301 redirects
-  - In case your site is available on multiple domains, but you want only one to expose it e.g: when hosting on Heroku
+  - In case your instance is available on multiple domains, but you want only one to expose it e.g: when hosting on Heroku

 - Search Engine Optimization